GSA-TTS/FAC-transition-site/src/info/updates/archive.md

 # Archived updates from the FAC

 The FAC is committed to working transparently and openly.
-In addition to [our regular updates](({{ config.baseUrl }}info/updates), you can find historical updates below.
+In addition to <a href=https://www.fac.gov/info/updates/>our regular updates</a>.

 <div class="usa-accordion usa-accordion--bordered">
   <h4 class="usa-accordion__heading">